daviviano/PatientMedicationAPI/README.txt

 TESTING INSTRUCTIONS:
 To test, I used Postman to send HTTP requests to the server.
+When assigning/unassigning medicine, ID's are used as 'keys', not names.

 1) To add a patient: POST 'localhost:3000/patient?name=<name>&id=<id>' Replace <name> with string of patient name.